vhub-team/native-db/functions/0xBD2A8EC3AF4DE7DB.md

 # TASK::TASK_USE_MOBILE_PHONE

 ## Summary
-Tells the ped to use a mobile phone.
+Tells the ped to use a mobile phone

 ## Parameters
 * **PED_INDEX** pedIndex